|Best garden hose reel||

 Then check your soil: You can buy a soil test kit to help determine the soil’s pH and how much organic material is in it.
 This helps you figure out what kinds of fertilizer or additives your yard soil might need to make it suitable for gardening, and you’ll probably want to add topsoil.
 You’ll also need to ensure the spot you’ve picked will get enough water—which you can handle with sprinklers, drip lines, or manually watering with a hose.

 Once you’re ready to plant, you’ll need a tiller (electric or manual), hand trowel, shovel or spade, garden fork, hoe, potentially some cages or trellises (if you’re planting climbing plants such as peas or tomatoes), and gardening gloves, along with some other optional items such as the best wheelbarrow, garden rake, and kneeling pad.
+Consider a storage shed to store all of your tools and keep them protected from the weather.

 Why the best raised garden beds may change your garden tools lists